datacommonsorg/docsite/custom_dc/data_cloud.md

 1. Click **Done** and **Update** to save.

 ## Upload data files to Google Cloud Storage

+Note: If you plan to run the data management container locally, skip this step and see instead ....

 1. Go to https://console.cloud.google.com/storage/browse and select your custom Data Commons bucket.
 1. Navigate to the folder you created in the earlier step.